 Is it worth it to charge a fee on credit card payments?

-Your business will need to decide what the right strategy is to implement this change without damaging existing customer relationships, whether that entails making an announcement with an explanation as to why your charging these fees or letting customers discover this change on their own.
+Merchants will need to decide on the right strategy to implement this change without damaging existing customer relationships.
+It is mandated that you give your customers a credit card fee notice.
+Whether through a credit card service fee sign or another visual method, a business can announce the charge with an explanation or let customers discover this change on their own.

-Third, instead of penalizing customers for using credit cards, can you incentivize them for using cash?
+Instead of penalizing customers for using credit cards, how can you incentivize them to use cash?

-While convenience fees and surcharges are a way to offset the cost of credit card processing for merchants, these extra fees can leave a bad taste in the mouth of customers.
-To avoid these repercussions, merchants can offer discounts to customers who pay with cash instead of charging credit card fees.
+While convenience fees and surcharges are a way to recoup credit card processing fees for merchants, charging a fee for paying with a credit card can leave a bad taste in customers’ mouths.
+To avoid these repercussions, merchants can offer discounts to customers who pay with cash instead of charging customers credit card fees.
 This will also eliminate the hassle of all the laws and regulations associated with convenience fees and surcharges.

-Finally, is it worth it to find a new merchant services provider instead of charging more fees?
+Is it worth finding a new merchant services provider instead of charging more fees?

 If your credit card processing fees are so high that you’re considering convenience fees or surcharging, the solution might not be to impose extra fees.
-It may make more sense to negotiate lower processing fees or switch to a better merchant services provider.
-Look for providers that offer several pricing options and solutions that can lower your processing costs.
+Negotiating lower processing fees or switching to a better merchant services provider may make more sense.
+Look for merchant providers offering several pricing options and solutions to help lower your processing costs.

-If you decide to move forward with surcharging or convenience fees, use a payment integration like EBizCharge to automatically add surcharges to all your transactions.
+If your company decides to move forward with surcharging or convenience fees, use a payment integration like EBizCharge to automatically add surcharges to all your transactions.